MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 - Files that come from the app's local and temporary data folders, using the `ms-appdata:///` URI scheme.
 - The device's library.

+For information about supported media formats on Android, see [Supported media formats](https://developer.android.com/guide/topics/media/media-formats) on developer.android.com.
+For information about supported media formats on the Universal Windows Platform (UWP), see [Supported codecs](/windows/uwp/audio-video-camera/supported-codecs).

 By default, the [`MediaElement`](xref:Xamarin.Forms.MediaElement) will use the platforms native playback controls, which are referred to as transport controls.
 However, they are disabled by default and can be replaced with your own transport controls.
 The following screenshots show `MediaElement` playing a video with the platform transport controls:

 [![Screenshot of a MediaElement playing a video, on iOS and Android](mediaelement-images/playback-controls.png "MediaElement playing a video")](mediaelement-images/playback-controls-large.png#lightbox "MediaElement playing a video")